-Detail Amount Pupil premium funding allocation this academic year £118,170 Recovery premium funding allocation this academic year £8047.00 Pupil premium funding carried forward from previous years £0 Total budget for this academic year £126,207
+Detail Amount Pupil premium funding allocation this academic year £108,040

+Total budget for this academic year £108,040 Pupil premium funding carried forward from previous years £0

 Part A: Pupil premium strategy plan

 Statement of intent

 At Birchwood Avenue Primary school, we are committed to ensuring that every student has the opportunity to excel academically, regardless of their background or personal circumstances.
 To support our goal of high attainment for all, we have developed a pupil premium strategy that specifically targets our disadvantaged students, including those who are already attaining well.
 We also take into account the unique challenges faced by vulnerable students, such as those with social workers or young carers, and provide tailored activities and support to meet their needs.
 Following the guidance from the Education Endowment Foundation (EEF), we have planned how to allocate the pupil premium funding effectively.
 We will allocate 50% of the funding to enhance the quality of teaching, 25% towards targeted academic support, and the remaining 25% for wider strategies.
 This approach allows us to address the specific needs of our disadvantaged students in mathematics, reading and writing and provide them with the necessary support to excel.